Dispatch Manager

 • Brings up the Train Detail window for the quoted train car.
 Here you’ll find train details such as name and length, current dispatch information, and the new vehicle queues editor (see the "Vehicle Queues Editor" section below for more information).

 All details also include an Activity Log interface, which shows a log of all activity related to the displayed item.
-More information about the activity log is included below.

 —————————————